MacNite/HiveScale/docs/api.md

 ## App endpoints for HivePal

-All app endpoints require both `X-HivePal-Service-Key` and `X-User-Id`.
+All app endpoints require both `X-HivePal-Service-Key` and an `Authorization: Bearer <hivepal-jwt>` header.
+The user is identified by the verified token's `sub` claim.

 | Role | Permissions |
 |---|---|